Prague – The Naked Tour Guide

-The 11am history tour is I exactly what it says it is, actually there is a strong historical thread running through al three of the tours covering Prague’s rich and varied past, think Hapsburg, Nazi, Communist and now fiercely guarded democratic periods.
+The 11am history tour is I exactly what it says it is, actually, there is a strong historical thread running through all three of the tours covering Prague’s rich and varied past, think Hapsburg, Nazi, Communist and now fiercely guarded democratic periods.
 It was also great to be guided through pretty back streets and into interesting buildings like the library

 Prague Castle at night was another super experience as the castle was all but deserted which is apparently quite normal for that time of day.
 My advice to anyone visiting Prague is just do all 3 tours, they are fabulous.